GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (303).md

 **At Higher Tiers**: Each tier beyond minimum increases the length by 3 yards in addition to the above mentioned benefit.
 You may instead choose to increase the range of the spell by 3 yards for any tiers above minimum.

 **Critical Failure**: You knockback yourself in a random direction as though you were affected by the spell's effect and gain a point of spell sickness.

+#### Ventrilurgy

+**Minimum Tier**: 1

+**Casting Time**: 2 actions

+**Range**: 10 yards

+**Effect**: You must concentrate on the spell after casting, granting you the ability to cause any sound you produce to originate from a point you can perceive within range.
+If the spellcheck is a critical success, you may benefit from the spell for a number of rounds equal to the spell tier even after you stop concentrating on the spell.

+**At Higher Tiers**: Each tier beyond minimum allows you to either increase the maximum range by 10 yards or allow you to have the sound originate from an additional point within range.

+**Critical Failure**: You manage to harm your own hearing with the attempted funneling of sound, inflicting a sonic attack against yourself.
+It gains a bonus equal to half of the spell's tier (round down) for the purpose of inflicting a critical hit against yourself.

 #### Vex of Flames